 (25) Mechanisms to ensure a link between Union funding policies and the economic governance of the Union should be further refined, allowing the Commission to make a proposal to the Council to suspend all or part of the commitments or payments for one or more of the programmes of the Member State concerned where that Member State fails to take effective action in the context of the economic governance process.
 The obligation of the Commission to propose a suspension should be suspended as long as the so called general escape clause under the Stability and Growth Pact has been activated.
 In order to ensure uniform implementation and in view of the importance of the financial effects of measures being imposed, implementing powers should be conferred on the Council which should act on the basis of a Commission proposal.
 To facilitate the adoption of decisions which are required to ensure effective action in the context of the economic governance process, reversed qualified majority voting should be used.
-Given the type of operations that are supported by the ESF+ and under the ETC goal (Interreg), they should be excluded from the scope of these mechanisms.
+Given the type of operations that are supported by the ESF+ and Interreg programmes, the ESF+ and these programmes should be excluded from the scope of those mechanisms.

-(26) In order to allow for a rapid response to exceptional and unusual circumstances as referred to in the Stability and Growth Pact that may arise during the programming period, implementing powers should be conferred on the Commission to adopt temporary measures to facilitate the use of the Funds in response to such circumstances.
-The Commission should adopt the measures that are most appropriate in light of the exceptional or unusual circumstances that a Member State is facing while preserving the objectives of the Funds.
-The Commission should also monitor the implementation and assess the appropriateness of the measures.
+(26) In order to allow for a rapid response to exceptional or unusual circumstances as referred to in the Stability and Growth Pact that may arise during the programming period, implementing powers should be conferred on the Commission to adopt temporary measures to facilitate the use of the Funds in response to such circumstances.
+The Commission should adopt the measures that are most appropriate in light of the exceptional or unusual circumstances that a Member State is facing, while preserving the objectives of the Funds.
+The Commission should also monitor the implementation and assess the appropriateness of those measures.

-(27) It is necessary to set out common requirements as regards the content of the programmes taking into account the specific nature of each Fund.
+(27) It is necessary to set out common requirements as regards the content of the programmes, taking into account the specific nature of each Fund.
 Those common requirements can be complemented by Fund-specific rules.
-Regulation (EU) [XXX] of the European Parliament and of the Council (the ‘ETC Regulation’) should set out specific provisions on the content of programmes under the European territorial cooperation goal (Interreg).
+Regulation (EU) [XXX] of the European Parliament and of the Council should set out specific provisions on the content of Interreg programmes.

 (28) In order to allow for flexibility in programme implementation and reduce administrative burden, limited financial transfers should be allowed between priorities of the same programme without requiring a Commission decision amending the programme.
 The revised financial tables should be submitted to the Commission in order to ensure up-to-date information on financial allocations for each priority.